 No one wants to be in a position in which they have to go to the emergency room, but each year 135m+ Americans do end up making a visit.
-Given this large number, it is probably worth reading up on some tips on how to make it as smooth an experience as possible.
-The less anxious the patient and the individual taking them are when going to the ER, the better for everyone.
+Given this large number, it is probably worth reading up on some tips on how to make an emergency room visit as smooth an experience as possible.
+The less anxious the patient is when going to the ER, the better.

 With this in mind, the American College of Emergency Physicians (ACEP) put together “ER 101,” on “What to Expect,” offering easy-to-understand tips for the situation.
-In addition, it makes it much easier for physicians like Dr. Josyann Abisaab – an ER doctor at the New York-Presbyterian Hospital – when dealing with their patients.
-The better prepared the patient’s escort is, the easier it is for them to receive adequate treatment.
+Being prepared makes it much easier for physicians like Dr. Josyann Abisaab – an ER doctor at the New York-Presbyterian Hospital – to support their patients.